MonaHaniyeh/MonaHaniyeh/README.md

 <tr>
 <td width="58%" valign="top">

-I'm **Mona**, a Front-End & Full-Stack Developer and UI/UX Designer with a background in Software Engineering.
-I enjoy building responsive web applications, crafting clean interfaces, and turning ideas into real, usable products.
+Full-Stack Developer and UI/UX Designer with a strong foundation in software engineering and experience building user-centered web applications using Laravel, MySQL, React, JavaScript, HTML, CSS, and Tailwind CSS.
+Skilled in UI/UX design, prototyping, and usability, with experience integrating AI tools to accelerate development and deliver clean, responsive, and functional digital products.

 ```js
 const mona = {